NewbieTed/QuickFolds/reports/QuickFolds-20250129.md

 Team Discussion if still having issues:

-#### Team Member 2:
+#### Team Member 2: Yixuan Wang

-Action Items/What you did:
+Action Items/What you did: Completed assigned share of the project description, understand the basic algorithm for storing origami data, starting to design the database table sturctures

-Result (What worked/What didn’t):
+Result (What worked/What didn’t): Project description completed, algorithm understood

-What did you learn:
+What did you learn: The basic algorithm for processing and storing origami data (data structures, how to add/edit entries, etc.)

-Any Current Issues:
+Any Current Issues: N/A

-Team Discussion if still having issues:
+Team Discussion if still having issues: N/A

 ---
 # Goals for next week: